Vascular injuries in war | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-While war-related vascular injuries are uncommon in Canada, this study highlights the potential role of hyperbaric oxygen therapy (HBOT) in managing severe vascular injuries, particularly those with prolonged ischemia.
+While war-related vascular injuries are uncommon in Canada, this study highlights the potential role of hyperbaric oxygen therapy (HBOT) in managing severe vascular injuries, particularly those with prolonged ischaemia.
 For Canadian patients facing complex vascular trauma, HBOT could be a supportive treatment to improve outcomes and potentially reduce the need for amputation.

 Canadian Relevance